VitinhoSouza/my-portfolio/README.md

 - LocaStorage for save the user's theme preference to the browser, which by default is light.

 ## Get started:
-- Open the terminal inside the project folder and do: 'npm install' or 'yarn add'.
-When all packages are installed, do 'npm dev' or 'yarn dev' to start in development mode.
+- Open the terminal inside the project folder and do: `npm install` or `yarn`.
+When all packages are installed, do `npm start` or `yarn start` to start in development mode.
 - To view the currently deployed version, visit: https://my-portfolio-vitinho.vercel.app/.